dfelinto/blender-manual/manual/modeling/meshes/uv/editing.rst

 For the snap to pixel options to work an image has to be loaded.

 Selected to Pixels
    Moves selection to nearest pixel.
-See also *Snap to pixel* above.
+See also *Round to Pixels* below.
 Selected to Cursor
    Moves selection to 2D cursor location.
 Selected to Cursor (Offset)